9 Tips for Learning Language Through Music

 Not confident yet?
-Try lip-syncing.
-It will get you used to thinking of what lyrics come next, and it might help you transition toward singing your heart out.
+Try lip-syncing first.
+It will get you used to thinking of what lyrics come next and it will probably help you transition toward singing your heart out, too.

-If you have friends who are studying the same language as you, even better.
-You can get together and have sing offs, of just enjoy a language learning binge on your next road trip.
+If you have friends who are studying the same language as you, even better!
+You can get together for foreign language karaoke, or just enjoy a language learning binge on your next road trip.

-Watching music videos is a great way to feel more immersed in the music.
-Not only do you get great visuals to go along with the music (and possibly hint at the meaning), you may also have the opportunity to watch the singer’s lips, which could make it easier to figure out what they’re singing and learn how to replicate the sounds yourself.
+Not only do you get great visuals with the music (and possible hints at the meaning), you may also have the opportunity to watch the singer’s mouth, which could help you understand the lyrics better and learn how to replicate the sounds yourself.

-YouTube provides a wealth of music videos.
-You can find a lot of the most popular international hits, so you can probably find the music video of your target song.
+YouTube contains a lot of the most popular (and not so popular) international hits, so you can probably find the music video of the song you’re looking for.

-Wait… if the goal is to listen to your target language, why should you dance?
+Wait… If the goal is to listen to your target language, why dance?